jwalton3141/jwalton3141.github.io/_posts/2018-08-27-Efficient-effective-sample-size-python.md

 ## Summary

-As we have seen, with a little Numpy know-how we can make very significant performace improvements with little alteration to our code.
+As we have seen, with a little Numpy know-how we can make very significant performance improvements with little alteration to our code.
 We explored a real-world example case where we were able to improve the performance of a function by over 500 times by altering two lines of code.
 So next time you hit a bottleneck in your code, see which for loops you can shed with the help of Numpy.